 No significant effects from mining subsidence are expected on most of the access roads and drill roads in the mining areas.
 Also, no effects from landslide movements or rockfalls are expected, because the highest rockfall potential is mapped in the high category.
+Rockfalls were observed to occur only in the very high rockfall category areas in the Box Canyon mining area.
 Although no cracks are expected in the soft, pliable alluvium, some cracks are expected to occur on the harder and more highly compacted Dry Fork access road, particularly in the area near the confluence of Deer Creek and Dry Fork.

 Roads will be monitored six months before they are within the angle of draw and on a weekly basis while they are within the angle of draw.
 After the roads are outside the angle of draw, monitoring will continue on a monthly basis for six months.
-All road monitoring is dependant upon accessibility.
+All road monitoring is dependent upon accessibility.
 Results of the monitoring will be submitted with the semi-annual subsidence reports.
 The report will include a description of observations, date of observations, and needed repairs, if any.